aquaproj/aquaproj.github.io/docs/reference/lazy-install.md

 sidebar_position: 700
 ---

-# How does Lazy Install works?
+# How does Lazy Install work?

 In this document we describe how the Lazy Install works.
 The Lazy Install is the aqua's characteristic feature, and maybe you feel it like magic.